SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 controller is considered at its resting state.
 For example, this allows you to determine if you want neutral to be when you are laying the controller flat on your lap or if you are holding it upright like a steering wheel.

-*[ Overall Mennenth's Notes:*

-*Directional Pad is a "corner stone" input style that will be used frequently for a wide variety of games, and dpads in general are pretty make or break for many people when judging a controllers merits for specific genres such as 2d platformers.*

-*While the settings found in this mode arent particularly impactful for traditional physical dpads, they make a world of difference when it comes to using the steam controllers touch pad as a dpad.
-Lacking a tradition dpad has been a pain point for many people trying to use the steam controller, and the general opinion is that the steam controller is worthless for games that use dpads as their primary input.*

-*But as demonstrated in the videos linked in the recommended watching section, the "touch dpad" can perform surprisingly well in those games... with good settings and once you have adapted to the touch nature of it.*

-*My personal settings for the "touch dpad" when using it for traditional dpad tasks are pretty simple:*

-* **requires click**: off
-* **layout**: cross gate
-* **haptics intensity**: high
-* **deadzone**: 3 ticks bellow default

-*With that and loads of practice, I can speed run difficult 2d platforming sections and post some pretty respectable times.
-Its clear that the touch dpad is not whats holding me back.
-Moral of the story?
-If you are willing to take the time to learn how to use it, the touch dpad is just as good as any other dpad out there.*

-*If you are setting up dpad mode on a joystick or an actual physical dpad, my recommendation for settings would be to leave them on the default.*

-*If applied to gyro... it sounds like a fun idea at first but unfortunately you have to tilt the controller very far to get it to activate.
-It works, but this is one of the instances that I would call a motion gimmick. ]*